Empower Your Practice

 AI Scribe and Documentation Assistance

 AI-powered ambient documentation tools are becoming a genuine differentiator.
-Platforms like TherapyNotes (TherapyFuel) and Noterro offer AI scribe features that listen during sessions and generate draft notes for clinician review.
+Platforms like TherapyNotes (TherapyFuel) offer AI scribe features that listen during sessions and generate draft notes for clinician review.
 For high-volume practices, this can reclaim an hour or more per day in charting time.

 HIPAA Compliance and Security in Mental Health EHRs

 Mental health records carry heightened sensitivity.
-Choosing an EHR with robust compliance infrastructure is not optional—it is a clinical and legal necessity.
+Choosing an EHR with robust compliance infrastructure is not optional.
+It is a clinical and legal necessity.

 HIPAA and the Minimum Necessary Standard